OzzyCzech/ozzyczech.cz/src/content/docs/Web Development/Javascript/Generate menu from directory.md

 ---
-title: Creating nested menu from directory with Nodejs
+title: Creating nested menu from directory with Node.js
+sidebar:
+  label: Generate menu from directory
 ---

 I would like to create a nested menu and show all files and directories (except hidden folders) in the selected directory with#nodejs